bureauofthefiscalservice/federalfinancialmanagement/business-exchange-standards.md

   </tr>
   <tr>
     <td>PointofPointofContactE-MailAddress</td>
-    <td>�Internet e-mail address for a person or a department serving as the coordinator or focal point of information concerning an activity or program.</td>
+    <td>Internet e-mail address for a person or a department serving as the coordinator or focal point of information concerning an activity or program.</td>
     <td>TBD</td>
     <td><a href="https://github.com/bureauofthefiscalservice/federalfinancialmanagement/issues/27">Provide Feedback</a></td>
   </tr>